Melinda M Livas

 Welcome to the library subject guide for Electrical and Computer Engineering (ECE)!
 UC Davis Library provides a wealth of subscription and licensed resources that can help students, faculty, and researchers identify articles, proceedings, standards, and books in a print or electronic format.
-The following guide will point you to a selection of specialized and related ECE resources to help get you started with your research.

 The following are a selection of core databases or digital libraries that focus on ECE topics